-We help universities in the least developed countries.
+We help universities and colleges in the least developed countries.

 Academics Without Borders’ mission is to help people in the developing world realize their dreams through higher education because education is the key to a flourishing society and a sustainable world.
-Academics Without Borders’ projects are involved in the full range of university activities from expanding and improving existing institutions and programs to helping create new ones.
+Academics Without Borders’ projects are involved in the full range of university and college activities from expanding and improving existing institutions and programs to helping create new ones.

 We believe that the best way to support a country’s development is to contribute to the ability of its institutions to drive progressive change.